 Mastery approaches, higher standards and depth (rather than coverage) agendas are paving way for greater conceptual understandings in mathematics for all.
 But what does that mean?

 Considering mastery is an approach to teaching and learning which has high expectations for all learners at its core, this really means that everyone should be aiming for deep understanding in mathematics if they are using a mastery approach to teaching and learning.

 As a Year 6 Teacher, KS2 Leader and Mathematics Coordinator, teaching deeper understanding in Maths is something close to my heart (and professional experience!)

-In this blog, I’ll share with you my five key ingredients to building greater depth in Year 5 and 6 Maths…
+In this blog, I’ll share with you my five key ingredients to deepening understanding for Year 5 and 6 Maths Mastery

-1. Teaching for Greater Depth in Year 5 and 6: Grouping Strategies
+1. Year 5 and 6 Maths Mastery: Grouping Strategies

 All children progress through content largely at the same time.
 Traditional differentiation, based on levels is out, in favour of challenge which provides opportunities to demonstrate depth of understanding.